sudo-ditto/sudo-ditto/README.md

 ### **Glad to see you here!**
-I’m a self-taught Front End Web Developer with a working knowledge of backend technologies.
+I’m a professinal React Developer with a working knowledge of backend technologies.
 I love transforming beautiful designs into user-friendly websites.

 <br/>

 ### **Get to know me 🥰**
-My relationship with **computers** began ever since I played my first computer game at the age of 6.
-This followed a series of **self-study** on how computers work, to enrolling into a *professional high school* as a **computer technician** where I was introduced to various **programming languages**.
+My love for **technologies** began when I first played a computer game at the age of 6.
+This followed a series of **self-driven studies** on how computers work, which led me to enrolling into a *professional high school* as a **computer technician** where I was introduced to various **programming languages**.

-It was in the last couple of years that I settled with **web development** as my **top favorite hobby** and it has become my *dream and ultimate goal* to making it my **profession** as well.
+It was in the last couple of years that I settled with **web development** as my **top favorite hobby** and it has I am one of the few lucky people that have turned their hobby into a **profession**.

 <br/>